-The SHPO has participated in Section 106 consultation and signed a Memorandum of Agreement (MOA) for the project and the associated Area of Potential Effect which does not indicate any adverse effect to properties on the NRHP that are within the boundaries of the Wade House Historic Site.
+The State Historic Preservation Officer (SHPO) has participated in Section 106 consultation and signed a Memorandum of Agreement (MOA) for the project and the associated Area of Potential Effect.
+On April 20, 2018, SHPO signed the Section 106 form and on April 24, 2018, SHPO signed Amendment 2 to the MOA (executed on May 31, 2018).
+There is no adverse effect to properties on the NRHP that are within the boundaries of the Wade House Historic Site.
+The MOA and Section 106 form are provided in Section 4.7 B-6.

-G. Public Opportunity to Review and Comment on Effects
+H. Public Opportunity to Review and Comment on Effects

 The public was provided the opportunity to review and comment on the effects of the project on the protected activities, features, and attributes of the Section 4(f) property.
-This opportunity was provided at the public hearing for the SDEIS held on February 24, 2010, at the UW Fond du Lac campus in Fond du Lac, Wisconsin and most recently on October 12, 2017 at a public involvement meeting at the same location.
+This opportunity was provided at the UW Fond du Lac campus in Fond du Lac, Wisconsin during the February 24, 2010 public hearing for the SDEIS, during the October 12, 2017 public involvement meeting, and most recently during the June 19, 2018 public hearing for the 2018 LS SDEIS.
 Provided below are summaries of correspondence and other contacts with interested parties related to the Section 4(f) property.
 Copies of meeting minutes and correspondence are available from WisDOT Northeast Region.